 Along with its STEM-designated full-time MBA, NYU Stern also offers a Tech MBA program.
 The Andre Koo Tech MBA is a one-year STEM MBA program that gives students a foundation in business and allows them to graduate with a focus in technology.

 - Focus: NYU Stern’s Tech MBA focuses on four key curriculum components: the business core, the technology core, Stern Solutions and electives.

 - Post-MBA Objectives: The program’s experiential learning opportunities immerse students in the tech industry and prepare them to solve real-world problems post-graduation.

 - Application Information: When starting an MBA application for NYU Stern, candidates can select the Andre Koo Tech MBA as their program of choice.
-The essay questions remain the same as the full-time questions.
+The essay questions remain the same as the full-time MBA questions.

 Cornell’s one-year Tech MBA program is STEM-designated.
 With the majority of the program based at Cornell Tech in New York City, students have access to a rapidly growing tech sector.

 - Focus: The Cornell Tech MBA program focuses on STEM MBA core courses and exposes students to topics ranging from financial accounting to marketing and leadership.